BillyWei01/Doodle/API.md

 asBitmap() | When GIF Decoder is set, by default, if the picture is a GIF picture, it will be decoded with GIF Decoder. <br/>Doodle will use BitmapFactory to decode and return a bitmap as result when setting 'asBitmap'. observeHost(Object) | Pass in the host (Activity/Fragment/View) to observe its lifecycle. addOption(String, String) | Options currently have two effects:<br/>1.
 Passing parameters to a custom Decoder.<br/>2.
-As part of CacheKey to distinguish different requests. setBitmapDecoder(BitmapDecoder) | Add BitmapDecoder for single request. <br/>This Decoder only works on the current Request, and will take precedence over other custom Decoders. enableThumbnailDecoder() | This option is used to speed up the display of album thumbnails, and it only handle the album medias (which path starts with "content://media/").<br/>This option only effect on the current Request. listen(CompleteListener) | Observe if there is result when loading complete.
+As part of CacheKey to distinguish different requests. setBitmapDecoder(BitmapDecoder) | Add BitmapDecoder for single request. <br/>This Decoder only works on the current Request, and it will take precedence over other custom Decoders. enableThumbnailDecoder() | This option is used to speed up the display of album thumbnails, and it only handle the album medias (which path starts with "content://media/").<br/>This option only effect on the current Request. listen(CompleteListener) | Observe if there is result when loading complete.